tvpollet/tvpollet.github.io/thesis_topics.md

 * Projects using a Qualitative methodology.
 I have very, very limited experience with Qualitative methods.
 * Projects involving eye tracking, reaction time measurement, EEG, NIRS, Body Scanning, Virtual reality, hormone measurements (saliva).
 I have no experience with these methods and I feel I cannot adequately supervise projects using these methods.
 * Projects involving 'special populations'.
-I do not have access to 'special populations', so I cannot supervise projects involving children, vulnerable adults, service users, people with (mental) health diagnoses, or whichever special population you have in mind.
+I do not have access to 'special populations', so I cannot supervise projects involving children, vulnerable adults, service users, people with (mental) health diagnoses, teachers, prisoners, or whichever special population you have in mind.
 However, if you have strong ties with these communities, then perhaps projects on social networks are still viable.
 * Projects in Cognitive Psychology. (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Consumer Psychology / Marketing (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Positive Psychology / Happiness studies.